atrettel/fsbl/README.md

 - `h0_max = 0.0` (maximum `h0` value for bisection search)

-When `h0_min == h0_max`, the program uses a short algorithm to find the bisection interval.
-This algorithm works well for `-0.19 < beta < +1.2`;
+When `h0_min == h0_max`, the program uses an algorithm to find the bisection search interval.
+This algorithm works well for `-0.198837 < beta < +1.25`.
-outside of this range all command line arguments must be specified to get a meaningful solution.
+Outside of this range all command line arguments must be specified to get a meaningful solution.
 For example, for the case of `beta = 2.0`, the following parameters work:

     $ python3 fsbl.py 2.0 0.0 16384 10.0 1.67 1.69

+Note that the program has difficulty calculating the profile as it approaches separation at `beta = -0.19884`.
+It can get rather close (`beta = -0.198837`) but not all the way there as it is written right now.
+It should be possible to correct this issue but I at least wanted to note it for the time being.

 ## TODO list